 Students are encouraged to seek internal and external scholarships.
 SHSS provides an online database of organizations that fund social science and humanities programming and research.
+Please visit http://shss.nova.edu/SFSP/ for more information.

 In addition, NSU has several scholarship programs administered through the Office of Student Financial Assistance.